Epos Direct Launches Smart Loyalty Rewards Module to Boost Customer Retention

 Fully integrated into the company’s existing EPOS systems, the new module enables businesses to create custom loyalty schemes, track customer behaviour, and drive repeat business directly from the till — without the need for third-party integrations or complex setup.

-“Our Loyalty Module empowers retailers to turn everyday transactions into lasting relationships,” said Manoj Jethwa, SEO and Marketing Director at Epos Direct.
+“Our Loyalty Module empowers retailers to turn everyday transactions into lasting relationships,” said Manoj Jethwa, CEO of Epos Direct.

 “It’s not just about collecting points; it’s about creating meaningful connections that drive long-term business growth.”